Xe/site/blog/emoji-not-language-2021-07-14.markdown

 going to inherently encode assumptions in the creator's first language.

 Emoji is not a language, it's used to augment existing languages.

+> If you want to claim that emoji is a language, you should be able to make that
+> same claim using emoji.
+Not an ad hoc cypher of the english sentence; just use
+> emoji the way people commonly use them, which you're saying counts as a
+> language, to say "Emoji is a language".

+- allthingslinguistic

+I'd be willing to be proven wrong if you can write "Emoji is a language" unambiguously using emoji without it being a baroque cipher of English.